Q&A #178 – Are Board members allowed to participate in a 501(c)(3) organization's programs?

 “A member of an exempt hospital's governing body can be admitted to the hospital on the same basis as any other member of the community.
 A donor to the public library can check books out of the library.
 A church officer can attend functions held or sponsored by the church.”

 There is similar guidance in the 501(c)(3) private foundation context.
-For example, IRS Rev. Rul.
-76-10 provides that a disqualified person is permitted to use of a foundation’s meeting room on the same basis that it is made available to other community and civic groups if the use if functionally related to the foundation’s exempt purposes.
+For example, IRS Revenue Ruling 76-10 holds that a disqualified person is permitted to use of a foundation’s meeting room on the same basis that it is made available to other community and civic groups if the use is functionally related to the foundation’s exempt purposes.
 See also IRS Rev. Rul.
 76-459 (a disqualified person’s use of a private road owned by foundation is not self-dealing where the road is made available on a basis that is no more favorable than the basis on which it is made available to the general public).

-Section 53.4958-4(a) of the Treasury Regulations provides additional support for this analysis in defining an “excess benefit transaction” as “any transaction in which an economic benefit is provided by an applicable tax-exempt organization directly or indirectly to or for the use of any disqualified person … exceeds the value of the consideration (including the performance of services) received for providing the benefit.”
-This regulation suggests that there should be no violation in most circumstances when a Board member pays the same fee as any other member of the general to attend an organization’s event or educational program.
+Additional support for this analysis is implied by Section 53.4958-4(a) of the Treasury Regulations.
+This regulation defines an “excess benefit transaction” as “any transaction in which an economic benefit is provided by an applicable tax-exempt organization directly or indirectly to or for the use of any disqualified person … exceeds the value of the consideration (including the performance of services) received for providing the benefit.”
+This suggests that there should be no violation in most circumstances when a Board member pays the same fee as any other person from the general public to attend an organization’s event or educational program, since the fees charged to the public are often indicative of fair market value terms.

-Planning Tip – If your organization has programs that are widely available to the general public, it is important to develop policies and guidelines addressing the potential use of these programs by Board members, officers, employees, and staff of the organization, as well as their family members.
+Planning Tip – If your organization has programs that are widely available to the general public, it is important to develop policies and guidelines addressing the potential use of these programs by Board members, officers, employees, staff, and other volunteers of the organization, as well as their family members.
 Be aware that these sensitive issues are usually not sufficiently addressed in most off-the-shelf conflict of interest policies.
-These matters will need careful thought that is carefully tailored to your organization, covering issues such as whether to prohibit such use entirely, allow the use under certain conditions, and/or to require advance notice and oversight by an authorized committee or governing body.
+These matters will need careful thought that is tailored to your organization’s circumstances and the specific legal and perception issues raised by the programs.
+This policy should address matters such as whether to prohibit this use or participation entirely, allow it under specified conditions, and/or to require advance notice and oversight by a Board authorized committee or governing body.

 Print Friendly and PDF